Destinations Greece The Cyclades Santorini

 Must ordersea-urchin spaghetti + chilled rosé

-On the Oia caldera edge since 1996 — restaurant and bar, the rare cliff-side address where the food still respects itself.
+On the Oia caldera edge — restaurant and bar, the rare cliff-side address where the food still respects itself.
 Mediterranean, seafood-led, an outdoor terrace cantilevered over the rim.
 Less touristy than Ambrosia next door; book the sunset table.

-Oia calderaSince 1996Sunset terrace
+Oia calderaCliff-edge, food-ledSunset terrace

 Krinaki